 In Gone with the Wind, not only does Scarlett miscarry, her daughter Bonnie is killed in a riding accident.
 These two incidents put the nail in the coffin of Scarlett and Rhett's marriage.

-In the Mortal Instruments books, all the teenage protagonists survive the final battle.... but the cute, manga-reading little brother who wasn't allowed to fight is brutally murdered.
+In City of Glass, all the teenage protagonists survive the final battle.... but Max; the cute, manga-reading youngest Lightwood who wasn't allowed to fight is brutally murdered.

 In The Inverted World, during an attack on the City, the creche where the children are raised gets set on fire.
 Many children die, including the protagonist's infant son.